 Finely chop jalapenos.

-Fill each pickle slice with about 2 teaspoons of Boursin cheese mixed with tamed jalapenos, dividing evenly between all pickles. * You could use a piping bag with a 1M tip, if you want this to look nicer.
+Place pickles on parchment-covered sheet pan.
+Then fill each pickle slice (in the center of the pickle) with about 2 teaspoons of Boursin cheese mixed with tamed jalapenos, dividing evenly between all pickles. * You could use a piping bag with a 1M tip, if you want this to look nicer.

 Smooth out into an even layer.